 I just want a ham!
 Why are the labels on hams so complicated?

 Basically, we are concerned with wet cured hams here.
 After curing, hams are usually smoked and sometimes cooked.
 USDA requires all of this to be reflected on the label, resulting in hams that are labeled cooked, fully cooked or ready to eat.
-These can be eaten right out of the package but are often preferred reheated or further smoked to an internal temperature of 140 degrees.
-If the ham is not fully cooked after smoking, it will be labeled ready to cook or cook thoroughly and must provide cooking instructions.
-USDA guidelines suggest cooking these hams at 325 degrees until the reach an internal temperature of 145 degrees as long at they were processed in a USDA inspected plant.
-If a ready to east ham was bot processed in USDA inspected plant, the guideline calls for an internal temperature of 165 degrees to assure that the food-borne pathogens are eliminated.
+These can be eaten right out of the package but are often preferred reheated or further smoked to an internal temperature of 140 degrees Fahrenheit.
+If the ham is not fully cooked after smoking, it will be instructional labeled "ready to cook" or "cook thoroughly" and must provide cooking instructions.
+USDA guidelines suggest cooking these hams at 325 degrees until they reach an internal temperature of 145 degrees as long as they were processed in a USDA inspected plant.
+If a ready-to-eat ham was not processed in USDA inspected plant, the guideline calls for an internal temperature of 165 degrees to assure that the food-borne pathogens are eliminated.

 Since the wet curing process results in the addition of water in a bath and/or by injection, the USDA requires that the amount of water added to the ham be noted on the labels.
 There are four categories listed in the USDA definitions based on the presence of added water and the percentage of protein on a fat-free basis.

-- Ham: This is a cured leg of pork that contains no less than 20.5-percent of protein.
+- Ham: This is a cured leg of pork that contains no less than 20 ½ percent of protein.
 While added water is permitted in the curing process, it must be listed in order of its proportion in the ingredients.

-- Ham with Natural Juices: This is a cured ham which contains no less than 18.5-percent protein with 7 or 8 percent added water.
+- Ham with Natural Juices: This is a cured ham to which the natural juices of the pork have been added back.
+It will contain no less than 18 ½ percent protein with 7 or 8 percent added water.